rodrhern-ucm/Social-network-analysis-a-novel-paradigm-for-improving-community-detection/README.md

    - Evaluates the performance of community detection algorithms.
    - Generates improvement metrics and visualizations, including boxplots.
    - Outputs aggregated results in `Metrics/alpha_distribution.csv`.

+4. **`Functions.R`**
+   - Supporting functions used in the code for aggregation.
+   - Additional functions were other approaches not described in this paper are also applicable: resolution parameter iteration and other aggregation forms.

 ---